Updated 03/01/2025

 You should always double-check the ingredients in any cat food with your vet before you begin to feed it to them.
 Your vet will be able to advise which brands are best, along with the type of food you should be looking for.
 For example, if your cat has an issue with its teeth some brands have specially made meals designed to help protect their gums and teeth.

-From a more outward perspective, cats need plenty of carbohydrates, protein, fiber, water, and fats in their daily diet.
-Dry cat food contains much more carbohydrates and fiber than wet cat food which keeps their digestive systems healthy.
-However, the dry stuff doesn’t contain any water, so a water source must always be provided with their biscuits.
+From a more outward perspective, cats need plenty of carbohydrates, protein, fiber, water, and healthy fats in their daily diet.
+Dry cat food will normally contain a lot more carbohydrates and fiber than wet cat food, which keeps their digestive systems healthy.
+However, the dry stuff doesn’t contain much water, so a water source must always be provided with their biscuits.

-As for wet cat food, it mostly contains proteins and fats, with some brands erring more on the side of fat content over protein.
-While cats need this in their diets, too much fat can cause health problems like obesity, kidney disease, heart disease, and other complications.
+As for wet cat food, it contains a higher proportion of proteins and fats, with some brands erring more on the side of fat content over protein.
+While cats need this in their diets, too much fat can contribute to health problems like obesity, kidney disease, heart disease, and other complications.

 Shelf life